 After years of dreaming, months of planning, and days of hiking, you finally turn the corner and see it.
 Machu Picchu.

 Near the north end of the city of Machu Picchu, there stands a gate leading to a hike up Huayna Picchu.
-Walking onto this trail requires a second ticket that is not included with your Machu Picchu entrance fee, so when planning your time in Machu Picchu, make sure to plan ahead and ask your travel specialist to include this ticket in your itinerary!
+Walking onto this trail requires a second ticket that is not included with your Machu Picchu entrance fee, so when planning Machu Picchu Hiking Tours, make sure to plan ahead and ask your travel specialist to include this ticket in your itinerary!
 Only 400 people are allowed onto this trail daily, in two intervals of 200 at 7am and 10am, so planning ahead is key.

 Machu Picchu means “Old Mountain” in the Quechua language, and Huayna Picchu is its young pair.
 Most well known for being in the background of most tourists’ photos of the famous site, Huayna Picchu is actually one of the more satisfying day hikes in the region.
 A tough, sometimes perilous trek (beware to hikers afraid of heights!) leads to the best view of Machu Picchu, and a hidden second set of ruins high above what most tourists see.
 The hike takes about 1.5 hours to reach the peak, so allow yourself about 2-3 hours in total to reach it, enjoy the view, and climb back down.